giovannellilab/Geomosaic/docs/contributes/magspackage.md

 ---

-# Integration example 2: Package with External Database
+# Integration example 3: Package for MAGs (Binning-level) with extdb
 {: .no_toc }

 <br>